jacksund/simmate/docs/full_guides/toolkit.md

-# The Simmate Toolkit
+# Simmate Toolkit Overview

 !!! danger
-    Many classes in this module are highly experimental.
-We strongly recommend using [pymatgen](https://pymatgen.org/) and [ase](https://gitlab.com/ase/ase) for toolkit functionality until Simmate hits v1.0.0.
-For developers, this means many of the classes are undocumented and untested.
-This accelerates our testing without spending time on reformating tests and rewriting guides.
-We include this experimental code on our main branch because higher-level functions (e.g. workflows) rely on some of these features.
-Higher-level functions are well tested and documented, however, to account for ongoing low-level changes.
+    Please note that many classes within this module are still under development.
+We recommend using [pymatgen](https://pymatgen.org/) and [ase](https://gitlab.com/ase/ase) for toolkit functionality until Simmate reaches v1.0.0.
+For developers, this implies that numerous classes are currently undocumented and untested.
+This approach enables us to expedite our testing process without the need to reformat tests and rewrite guides.
+We include this developmental code in our main branch because some higher-level functions (e.g., workflows) depend on these features.
+However, we ensure that these higher-level functions are thoroughly tested and documented to counterbalance the ongoing changes at the lower level.

-The toolkit module is meant to be an extension of [pymatgen](https://pymatgen.org/) and [ase](https://gitlab.com/ase/ase).
-It includes low-level classes and functions, such as the `Structure` class and its associated methods.
-The toolkit module is written entirely in python and does not use third-party DFT programs.
-See the `simmate.apps` module for those.
+The toolkit module aims to extend [pymatgen](https://pymatgen.org/) and [ase](https://gitlab.com/ase/ase).
+It encompasses low-level classes and functions, such as the `Structure` class and its associated methods.
+The toolkit module is entirely Python-based and does not rely on third-party DFT programs.
+For those, please refer to the `simmate.apps` module.

-The most commonly used classes from this toolkit are the `Structure` and `Composition` classes.
-These classes can be imported with...
+The `Structure` and `Composition` classes are the most frequently used classes from this toolkit.
+You can import these classes using the following code:

 ``` python
 from simmate.toolkit import Structure, Composition
 ```

-## Outline of submodules
+## Submodules Overview

-- `base_data_types` = defines fundamental classes for materials science, including `Structure` and `Composition` classes.
-For convenience, these classes can be imported directly from `simmate.toolkit`, as noted above.
+- `base_data_types`: Defines core classes for materials science, including `Structure` and `Composition` classes.
+For ease of use, these classes can be directly imported from `simmate.toolkit`, as shown above.
-- `creators` = creates structures, lattices, and periodic sites
+- `creators`: Aids in the creation of structures, lattices, and periodic sites.
-- `featurizers` = converts properties into numerical descriptors for machine-learning
+- `featurizers`: Transforms properties into numerical descriptors for machine learning applications.
-- `structure_prediction` = predicts crystal structures using an evolutionary algorithm
+- `structure_prediction`: Predicts crystal structures using an evolutionary algorithm.
-- `symmetry` = contains tools and metadata for symmetry analyses, such as spacegroups and wyckoff sites
+- `symmetry`: Provides tools and metadata for symmetry analyses, such as space groups and Wyckoff sites.
-- `transformations` = methods to transform or "mutate" `Structures`
+- `transformations`: Offers methods to transform or "mutate" `Structures`.
-- `validators` = methods to check if a structure meets specific criteria
+- `validators`: Provides methods to verify if a structure meets specific criteria.